CatalogueOfLife/general/docs/ASSEMBLY.md

 # Source Datasets
-The first step towards the assembly of both catalogues is to get the source datasets into a common structure and to make sure there are no obvious syntactical or semantic errors.
+The first step towards the assembly of both catalogues is to get the source datasets into a common structure and to make sure there are no obvious syntactic or semantic errors.
 At the heart of the CoL taxonomic and names Clearinghouse is a dataset store that efficiently stores entire, self contained datasets and exposes them in a rich API.
 Datasets in the store can be of 3 kinds:

  - externally managed and published on a public URL
  - externally managed and manually uploaded